Luri1337/currency-exchange/README.md

 - Apache Tomcat 10+
 - SQLite 3

-- if u wanna run, instsll all from requirements and clone from git
+- if u wanna run, install all from requirements and clone from git

 ---